olcf/spack-environments/README.md

 spack env activate my_env
 ```

-Now a user can install their dependencies and proceed with developing their application.
+Now a user can load and install their dependencies with Spack and proceed with developing their application.

 ## Add Dependencies